Just a Gigolo (1978 film): Release and aftermath

 The film opened in Berlin on 16 November 1978.
 It received poor reviews and was pulled from cinemas.
-Hemmings recut the picture for its UK premiere in Leicester Square on 14 February 1979 where, at an ostensibly black-tie affair, Bowie wore a kimono.
+Hemmings recut the picture for its UK premiere in Prince Charles Cinema on 14 February 1979 where, at an ostensibly black-tie affair, Bowie wore a kimono.
 Reviews were again negative; the Sunday Mirror called the film "all show and no substance" and considered Bowie "completely miscast", while Time Out advised its readers to simply "overlook it".

 In an interview with NME in September 1980, Bowie was quoted as saying:

 Bowie's biographers have labelled the film "an active pain", "an unadulterated flop", and a "debacle".
 Its reputation among mainstream critics generally remains low, Halliwell's calling it an "international misadventure... interminable... clumsily made", while Leonard Maltin describes it as a "weird melodrama".
 Allmovie's Hal Erickson has nevertheless given the film a 3-star rating.

 Just a Gigolo was released to DVD in a number of markets in 2004.
 It was digitally remastered and received its first official release in the United Kingdom in 2021, where it was accompanied by a 54-page booklet on the making of the film.